-- Parking Area (min): Varies - Hedge Planting Zone (min): 5' (only required when there is parking that is to be screened) - Drainage inlets, river rock and similar shall be permitted within the hedge planting zone to prevent landscaping from being washed out.
+- Parking Width (min): Varies - Hedge Planting Zone (min): 5' - Only required when there is parking that is to be screened. - Refer to landscape buffer and screening requirements outlined in the LUMO for plant material. - Drainage inlets, river rock and similar shall be permitted within the hedge planting zone as needed for stormwater measures, only.

-- Sidewalk (min): N/A

-- Multi-use path proposed as alternative to sidewalk.

-- Multi-use Path: 10' (with 2' clear zone)

-- Tree Planting Zone (min): 8'

-- Preserve existing mature trees where possible.

-- Tree Spacing (on center, avg): 40'

-- Space proposed trees around and between existing mature trees as needed.
+- Sidewalk (min): N/A - Multi-use path proposed as alternative to sidewalk. - Multi-use Path: 10' (with 2' clear zone) - Tree Planting Zone (min): 8' - Preserve existing mature trees where possible using tree protection methods outlined in the LUMO. - Hardscape is allowed within the tree planting zone or canopy of existing trees so long as prudent measures are taken to preserve the trees. - Tree Spacing (on center, avg): 40' - Space proposed trees around and between existing mature trees as needed.